AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 ### Documenting Your Work

 In general, PowerShell is verbose in a way that the code explains what it does.
-So not a lot of code documentation is needed.
+So, minimal code documentation is needed.

-When the code is not that easy to read or require more extensive explaining (such as workarounds), comments that explain what the code does is desired.
+When code is not easy to read or requires more extensive explaining (such as workarounds), use comments to explain what it does to make it more readable for others.

-Apart from that, all parts of the code that affect the way the user interacts with are expected to have detailed documentation.
+All parts of the code that affect user interaction are expected to have detailed documentation.
 This includes (but is not limited to) _Functions_, _Parameters_ and _Output Types_.

 It is also expected that the tests that describe the functionality are either updated or created, if the functionality is new.